-Airplane Airbus A321 (321) v2 American Airlines has 3 classes on board with total of 187 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Airbus A321 (321) v2 American Airlines with 3 classes and 187 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 Flight 809 from Philly to Tampa was originally supposed to be an Airbus A320 however AA delayed the flight for 2 hours and apparently changed the aircraft to this one.
 5D is supposed to be MCE & I paid extra for it because being a 5' 10" fat guy with bad knees the extra legroom always helps.
 Well that was a mistake.
 5D is facing...